The first Robin action figure was produced by the Mego Corp in 1975.

 Kenner released this line after the huge success of the Robin Hood: Prince of Thieves movie in 1991, starring Kevin Costner, and rushed to produce a line of action figures.
 There were seven figures released in the original line: Robin Hood, Little John, Friar Tuck, Will Scarlett, the Shariff of Nottingham, Azeem and the Dark Warrior.

 There were two different Robin Hood figures released, the first with a generic head sculpt which was quickly replaced by a (supposedly) Kevin Costner head, but it is the non-Costner head sculpt that is the rarer of the two.
 Aside from that none of the figures really bore much resemblance to their real life counterparts.
 Both of these figures were released with either a Long Bow or Crossbow.

-The figures weren’t the only things cannibalized from other lines.
+The Robin action figure wasn’t the only thing cannibalized from other lines.
 If you look closely at the Battle Wagon it is in fact just a repainted Ewok Battle Wagon from the Star Wars Power of the Force line.

 Despite this, this set is quite unique and is certainly worth obtaining, particularly as they are generally relatively cheap and easy to pick up yet provide an excellent piece of nostalgia, and film history.

 1991 Kenner ROBIN HOOD, PRINCE OF THIEVES

 • Long Bow Robin Action Figure (#05810)

 • original non-Costner head 4 1/2" Figures 18.00

 • Crossbow Robin Hood (#05820) original non-Costner head 18.00